ioBroker/ioBroker.iot/README.md

 curl --data "myString" https://iobroker.net/service/test/<user-app-key>
 ```

-If you set in the settings the filed "White list for services" the name *test*, the state **cloud.0.services.custom_test** will be set to *myString*.
+If you set in the settings the field "White list for services" the name *test*, and call with "custom_test" as Servicename the state **cloud.0.services.custom_test** will be set to *myString*.

 You may write "*" in white list and all services will be allowed.

 IFTTT service is allowed only if IFTTT key is set.

 Reserved names are "ifttt", "text2command", "simpleApi".
+These are used without the "custom_" prefix

 ### text2command
 You may write "text2command" in white list, you can send POST request to ```https://iobroker.net/service/text2command/<user-app-key>``` to write data into *text2command.X.text* variable.